biasedbit/BBHTTP/README.md

 ## Dependencies

-* `libcurl`
+* `libcurl` (read below)
 * `libz.dylib`
 * `Security.framework`
-* `CoreServices.framework` on OSX
+* `CoreServices.framework` on OSX, `MobileCoreServices.framework` on iOS
-* `MobileCoreServices.framework` on iOS
+* `AppKit.framework` on OSX, `UIKit.framework` on iOS

-> **Note:**
-> You can find libcurl binaries and headers under `Build/iOS/Static lib/libcurl` and `Build/OSX/Static lib/libcurl`.
-The iOS version was compiled against 6.0 SDK with support for i386 (simulator), armv7 and armv7s (iPhone 3GS and newer).
+> **Note:** You can find libcurl 7.28.2-DEV binaries and headers under `Build/iOS/Static lib/libcurl` and `Build/OSX/Static lib/libcurl`.
+There are two versions for iOS, compiled against 6.1 SDK. `libcurl.iOS.dev.a` has support for for i386 (simulator), armv7 and armv7s (iPhone 3GS and newer) while `libcurl.iOS.appstore.a` only has support for arm architectures &mdash; making it smaller in size and thus optimized for releases.
 The OSX version was compiled against 10.8 SDK with support for x86_64 (64 bit Intel).
 If you'd like to build your own custom version, try [this](https://github.com/brunodecarvalho/curl-ios-build-scripts).

 ## Documentation